 - Crime Rate: Safer than 78% of Tacoma neighborhoods

 If you’re looking for a top Tacoma neighborhood for singles and young professionals, North End won’t disappoint!
-This area has amazing waterfront views along the shores of Commencement Bay, tons of green space, affordable bungalows and Craftsman-style houses, and higher education opportunities at nearby University of Puget Sound.
-Young adults living in Tacoma will especially enjoy North End’s local shops and businesses near 6th Avenue and The Proctor District!
+This area is filled with Bungalows and Craftsman-style homes with amazing waterfront views, especially along the shores of Commencement Bay—making it perfect for those who love to be outdoors.
+Along with higher education opportunities at the nearby University of Puget Sound, young adults living in Tacoma will enjoy North End’s array of local shops and businesses in the Proctor District.

 Things to Do in North End